 - United States Patent & Trademark Office

-- American Intellectual Property Law Association; currently serving on Amicus Committee, AIPLA Fellows, and as Trustee of American Intellectual Property Law Educational Foundation; past roles: Board of Directors (2013-2016); Vice-Chair, Mid-Winter Institute Planning Committee; Membership Committee; Rapid Response Team; Chair, Biotechnology Committee (2009-2011); Women in Intellectual Property Law Committee (Vice-Chair 2001-2003; Chair 2003-2005)
+- American Intellectual Property Law Association; currently serving on Committee on the Profession, AIPLA Fellows, and as Trustee of American Intellectual Property Law Educational Foundation; past roles: Amicus Committee (2016-2019); Board of Directors (2013-2016); Vice-Chair, Mid-Winter Institute Planning Committee; Membership Committee; Rapid Response Team; Chair, Biotechnology Committee (2009-2011); Women in Intellectual Property Law Committee (Vice-Chair 2001-2003; Chair 2003-2005)

 - Intellectual Property Section Executive Committee, State Bar of California (2009-2012); Advisor (2012-2013)